b-fakhar/Address-Data-Enhancement-Text-Processing-and-Quality-Enhancement/README.md

 # Insurance Project: Address Data Enhancement

+## Project Overview
+In this project, I successfully improved the address coverage rate for an insurance company from 63.39% to 92.32%.
+By implementing advanced data processing techniques and optimizing the address matching algorithm, I significantly enhanced the company's ability to accurately locate and identify client addresses.
+This improvement not only enhances operational efficiency but also contributes to better customer service and risk assessment.

 ## Libraries and Modules Used

 The project utilizes various Python libraries and modules to achieve its objectives.
 These libraries are categorized based on their primary purposes: